sharkymark/coder-hw/README.md

 ## Packages

-If not using a dev container, you will to 'pip install' the following packages:
+If not using a dev container, you will to `pip install` the following packages:

 ```sh
 requests